-Comparison data of alcohol and drug violations at Navarro College was compiled to included arrest and non-arrest summaries.
-There were zero alcohol or drug related incidents reported at the Mexia, Midlothian or Fairfield campuses from 2013 - 2017.
-There were two drug violations resulting in arrests at the Waxahachie campus in 2013.
+Comparison data of alcohol and drug violations at Navarro College was compiled to included arrest and non-arrest summaries gathered from the annual Clery report.
+There were zero alcohol or drug related incidents reported at the Mexia, Midlothian or Fairfield campuses during 2018-19 and 2019-20.
+There was one drug violation resulting in arrest at the Waxahachie campus in 2018.
 Due to lack on incidence at branch campuses, the Corsicana main campus was utilized for trend violation comparison.